-Here we apply our System Dynamics understanding to the SOFIE approach and, more specifically, its pilot cases.
+The next step is to apply our System Dynamics understanding to the SOFIE approach and, more specifically, its pilot cases.
+These results will be reported in upcoming deliverable D4.4 (due in April 2020).

 In order for the model to be meaningful, we first need to understand the relevant DLT platforms and have a good understanding of the business level functionality of the pilot case.
 By modelling the interactions between DLTs and application business functionality, we arrive at the business model of the pilot.